Julian (emperor): Legacy

 Column of Julianus in Ankara.
 It was erected in 362, in occasion of the visit of Julian to the city, on his way to the Sassanid Empire frontier.

-Julian was succeeded by the short-lived Emperor Jovian, who reestablished Christianity's privileged position throughout the Empire.
+Julian was succeeded by the short-lived Emperor Jovian, who revoked the edicts against Christianity and reestablished its privileged position throughout the Empire.

-Libanius says in his epitaph of the deceased emperor (18.304) that "I have mentioned representations (of Julian); many cities have set him beside the images of the gods and honour him as they do the gods.
+In his epitaph of the deceased emperor, the contemporary pagan Greek rhetorician Libanius states that "I have mentioned representations (of Julian); many cities have set him beside the images of the gods and honour him as they do the gods.
 Already a blessing has been besought of him in prayer, and it was not in vain.
 To such an extent has he literally ascended to the gods and received a share of their power from him themselves."
 However, no similar action was taken by the Roman central government, which would be more and more dominated by Christians in the ensuing decades.

 Considered apocryphal is the report that his dying words were νενίκηκάς με, Γαλιλαῖε, or Vicisti, Galilaee ("You have won, Galilean"), (Note: First recorded by Theodoret in the 5th century.) supposedly expressing his recognition that, with his death, Christianity would become the Empire's state religion.
 The phrase introduces the 1866 poem "Hymn to Proserpine", which was Algernon Charles Swinburne's elaboration of what a philosophic pagan might have felt at the triumph of Christianity.
 It also ends the Polish Romantic play The Undivine Comedy written in 1833 by Zygmunt Krasiński.